Parsistence/school/README.md

 # school
-Hey, what are you doing here?
+Hey, wh-what are you doing here?